No results found

 |Overreach (left) and correct reach (right)|

 How to Be Certain?

 You can find online guides that explain how to measure yourself for an approximate fit, but the best solution to this problem is to visit your local bike shop.
-They can offer you a professional fit and match you to appropriate bikes.
-You can even test-ride bikes and get a feel for the size and type that suits you.

 Before you make a selection from the myriad choices out there, here are some key criteria to consider.